cogstat/cogstat_website/best_practices_symposium/index.md

 ### More information

+__Registration fee__ There is no registration fee for the workshop.

 __Contact__ For more information contact [Attila Krajcsi](mailto:krajcsi.attila@ppk.elte.hu).

+__Other events__ If you are coming to Budapest, you might consider attending the [Budapest CEU Conference on Cognitive Development](http://bcccd.org/) (January 3-5, 2019) or the [Methods in Numerical Cognition Workshop](https://www.thenumberworks.org/numerical_cognition_methods_workshop.html) (January 7, 2019), too.

 __Supporter__ The symposium is supported by the [Faculty of Education and Psychology, Eötvös Loránd University](https://www.ppk.elte.hu/en).
 We thank Fanni Tolmár for her help in organizing the event.